sun1zu/sun1zu/README.md

 # Some mainstream github stuff
-👩‍💻 I'm currently looking for a job
+👩‍💻 I'm currently employed as a Unity developer

-🧠 I'm currently learning Unity, C#, C++
+🧠 I'm currently learning Unity, C#

-👯‍♀️ I'm looking to collaborate on anything!
-Just ask me, I won't bite you
+👯‍♀️ I'm looking to collaborate on startups and games

 💬 Ask me about anything you see on my Skills list